joachim911/SnackTrack/README.md

 # SnackTrack

-A daily nutrition log (Norwegian) styled as a running grocery receipt.
+A simple nutrition log in Norwegian with focus on KCAL's and proteins.
+Styled as a running grocery receipt.
 Type what you ate in plain language — Gemini estimates the calories, protein, fat, and carbs for you.

 Built as a lightweight, installable PWA.
 No backend, no accounts, no tracking.
 Everything runs in your own browser.